 Before you begin using communications in Arbor, check your settings so everything is sent from the right place to the right people.

-To send different communications, as themselves, the school or others, staff will need to have the right permissions and be a Permitted Sender.
+To send Mail Merge communications as themselves, the school or others, staff will need to have the right permissions and be a Permitted Sender.

 Staff will need to have the right permissions to be able to send communications from different areas of Arbor.
 Here are the permissions needed to do each action: